The fragile nature of road transportation networks: Fragility indicator and implications

 \section{Fragility indicator and implications}

-Although road transportation networks have been mathematically proven to be intrinsically fragile, a quantitative approach to assess fragility across various networks is yet absent.
+Although road transportation networks have been mathematically proven to be intrinsically fragile, a quantitative approach to assess fragility across various networks has yet to be developed.
 It can also be of great interest to reveal factors contributing to or mitigating the fragile property of a road network.
-In Section \ref{sec: formulation}, two generic methods, namely, the second derivative and the distribution skewness have been discussed for the evaluation of system fragility.
-Despite being proven to be positive and thus showcasing fragile, the exact value of the second derivatives varies even for different traffic states on the same MFD, let alone a cross-comparison among MFDs of various networks.
-Therefore, we resort to a skewness-based fragility indicator, so that one fixed value can be generated for a region based on the performance density distribution under multiple disruptions of various magnitudes.
+In Section \ref{sec: formulation}, two generic approaches, namely, the second derivative and the distribution skewness, have been discussed for the evaluation of system fragility.
+Despite being proven positive and thus showcasing fragile characteristics, the exact values of the second derivative vary even for different traffic states on the same MFD, let alone a cross-comparison among MFDs of various networks.
+Therefore, we resort to a skewness-based fragility indicator, which allows for the generation of a single fixed value for a region based on its performance density distribution under multiple disruption events of varying magnitudes.
 For a given network, without considering hysteresis and other sources of uncertainties, a well-defined MFD can be produced and is widely utilized in the research of traffic control \citep{yildirimoglu_approximating_2014}.
-Assuming no alteration in the driving behavior of the population, the well-defined MFD is primarily considered to be solely dependent on the network topology, including traffic control and signalization \citep{leclercq_estimating_2013}.
-Therefore, in this section, we propose to develop a skewness-based indicator to evaluate the fragility of a given network, using only the MFD-related parameters obtained through the analytical traffic model.
-This approach avoids the need for traffic sensor data, such as those from loop detectors, allowing for a pre-assessment of the network fragility early on during the design phase.
+Assuming no alteration in the driving behavior of the population, the well-defined MFD is primarily considered to be solely dependent on the network topology, including signalization and other potential traffic control strategies \citep{leclercq_estimating_2013}.
+Therefore, in this section, using only the MFD-related parameters obtained through the analytical traffic model, we propose a skewness-based indicator to evaluate the fragility of a given network.
+This approach eliminates the need for massive traffic sensor data from sources such as loop detectors, allowing for a pre-assessment of the network fragility during the design phase.